MultyXu/DCIST-2025-SceneGraphLab/README.md

 This lab has a minimal set of requirements:

-1. A laptop with at least Python 3.8 installed and familarity with Python
+1. A laptop with at least Python 3.8 installed and familiarity with Python

 2. 3D scene graph examples, which can be found [here](TBD)

 We recommend using Ubuntu 24.04 if possible.

 > :warning: **Warning** </br>
-> We have done our best to support platforms other than Linux, but have no experience with developing on macOS or Windows.
+> We have done our best to support platforms other than Linux, but have no experience developing on macOS or Windows.
 > We will not be able to diagnose build and installation issues for `spark_dsg`.
 > However, it is possible to work with the example scene graphs using `networkx` in a limited capacity (`networkx` does not have layered graphs).